dionmes/robot01/README.md

 I am not a hardware guy, so the hardware is really a mess.
 It just a bunch of sensors and other peripherals hooked up to two esp32 boards.
-The programming started with Arduino but for performance issues I needed to do some RTOS task management.
+The programming started with Arduino, but for performance issues I needed to do some lower level RTOS task management.
 Use it for inspiration not implementation.
-The hardware has some API calls via rest (no ssl, no authentication) that can be controlled via the Web interface.
+The hardware is remotly controlled via some API calls (no ssl, no authentication).
+Connections are all wifi based.
+Audio is using custom audio streaming over TCP->I2S.

 ## AI

-Via Ollama Nvidia AGX Xavier is running the LLM and vision models.
+Ollama Nvidia AGX Xavier is running the LLM and vision models.
 The 32GB in the Xavier makes this possible.
-It has two modes to control the Robot (called Sappie / robot01).
+There are two modes to control the Robot (called Sappie / robot01).
 Chat mode and Agentic mode.

 ![The brain image](./img/xavier.jpg)
 *The brain*

-In chat mode it acts like a normal chat llm, during output the brain interprets the text and translates it to an emotion, this will display an facial expression on the display and a movement of the body to establish some level of Anthropomorphism.
+In chat mode it acts like a normal chat llm, during output the brain interprets the text and translates it into an emotion, this will display an facial expression on the display and a movement of the body to establish some level of Anthropomorphism.

 In Agent mode it uses Langchain to make the robot being able to complete goals and/or provide information.
 It has several tools to its availability in Agentic mode which allows the roboto to walk around, vision (via iets camera) and provide some basic information:

-Langchain is either powered by the local LLM LLama3.2 or via an external LLM (OpenAI GPT4)
+Langchain can be either powered by the local LLM LLama3.2 or via an external LLM (OpenAI GPT4)

 ### Agent Tools